Last Updated on June 13, 2023

-This easy, healthy yogurt dip with spinach and thyme is perfect for parties, snacking, or as a tasty sauce or spread.
-Add this simple healthy yogurt dip to your rotation and enjoy a nutritious and delicious accompaniment to all sorts of meals.
-Customizable to seasonal herbs and veggies.
+This easy, healthy Greek yogurt dip with spinach and thyme is perfect for parties, snacking, or as a tasty sauce or spread.
+Add this simple yogurt dip to your rotation and enjoy a nutritious and delicious accompaniment to all sorts of meals.
+It’s protein-packed and can be customized with seasonal herbs and veggies.

 Thanks to Stonyfield Yogurt for sponsoring this post and for making delicious and healthy organic yogurts!
 All opinions my own.